lejo/windows-dev-env/README.md

 ```

-## Run dev setup script as follows:
+## Run dev setup script to install basic development tools and development kits.

-Start PowerShell as Administrator and run:
+Start PowerShell as Administrator and run the command below.
+This will take around 60 minutes to complete.

 ```powershell
 Install-BoxstarterPackage -PackageName https://raw.githubusercontent.com/lejo/windows-development-environment/master/boxstarter -DisableReboots